rachel-gamble/fs-journal/quizzes/week01.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
-it lets the computer know that html code is being used
+it lets the computer know that html code is being used. all of the content inside of the <html></html> tag is read and presented by the computer on
 ```

 **4.** What does `HTML` stand for?